 Now you can use the command ‘heroku login -i’ to first login to Heroku from the command line (this will pop open a browser window for you to login, which you can then close again).

 Now use ‘Heroku create’ from the command line inside your application to add Heroku for deployment.
-This will generate an ‘app’ on the Heroku platform, and then add it as a remote repository to your regular git settings for this application.
+This will generate an ‘app’ on the Heroku platform, and then add it as a remote repository to your regular git config settings for this application.

 Prepare Your App for Deployment